log2timeline/dftimewolf/docs/recipe-list.md

 ## `plaso_ts`

-Processes a list of file paths using plaso and sends results to Timesketch.
+Processes a list of file paths using a Plaso and epxort results to Timesketch.

 **Details:**

-Processes a list of file paths using plaso and sends results to Timesketch.
+Processes a list of file paths using Plaso and sends results to Timesketch.

 - Collectors collect from a path in the FS
 - Processes them with a local install of plaso